amaranth-lang/rfcs/text/0002-interfaces.md

 ## Naming questions

 - Should `Signature` be called `Interface`?
-  - The object returned by `Signature.apply()` is an interface, not the signature itself
+  - The object returned by `Signature.create()` is an interface, not the signature itself
 - Should `Signature.compatible` be named something else, like `Signature.is_implemented`?
 - Should `component.forward` be named something else, like `component.evert` or `component.flip`?